 Your credit history is your reputation as a borrower.
 It tells others how likely you are to repay your loans and debts and whether you can pay them on time.
 Most of the information in your credit history comes from credit reports.
 Most people know that a good credit history will help them get things like a credit card, a car or house loan, or lower car insurance rates.
 But your credit history can also be reviewed:

-- by employers, to make hiring decisions for certain jobs
+by employers to make hiring decisions for certain jobs

-- by landlords to decide whether to lease an apartment to you
+by landlords to decide whether to lease an apartment to you

-- by colleges and universities for student loans
+by colleges and universities for student loans

-- by debt collectors, to see if they can sue you for a debt
+by debt collectors to see if they can sue you for a debt

-- in legal proceedings (such as divorce and bankruptcy) for information about a person’s assets and liabilities
+in legal proceedings (such as divorce and bankruptcy) for information about a person’s assets and liabilities

 by identity thieves who want to use your name and credit (identity theft)

-- for purposes of child support enforcement
+for purposes of child support enforcement

-- by licensing authorities to determine eligibility for a licensed occupation
+by licensing authorities to determine eligibility for a licensed occupation

-- for insurance underwriting purposes
+for insurance underwriting purposes

-The Fair Credit Reporting Act (FCRA) is the law that sets forth the rules about who can legally access your credit history, and why.
+The Fair Credit Reporting Act (FCRA) is the law that sets forth the rules about who can legally access your credit history and why.

 What is a credit report?

-If you are rejected for credit or a loan, you are entitled to a written notice stating why you were rejected.
+Under federal law (FCRA), if you are rejected for credit or a loan, you are entitled to a written notice stating why you were denied.

 If the rejection was based on your credit report, you have the right to a free credit report and credit score if you ask for it.